akarimp/Oceanlyz/docs/python_functions/oceanlyz.rst

     Define input data type
         InputType='waterlevel': Input data is water level or water depth in (m) If InputType='waterlevel' then OutputType='wave'
-        InputType='pressure': Input data are water pressure measured by a pressure sensor in (N/m^2) If InputType='pressure' then OutputType='waterlevel' or OutputType='wave+waterlevel'
+        InputType='pressure': Input data are water pressure measured by a pressure sensor at sensor depth in (N/m^2) If InputType='pressure' then OutputType='waterlevel' or OutputType='wave+waterlevel'

 OutputType='wave'